-Two different helper phages are provided with the Lambda ZAP library: (1) the R408 interference-resistant helper phage and (2) the VCSM13 helper phage.
-The R408 helper phage is designed to allow efficient in vivo excision of the pBluescript phagemid from the Lambda ZAP vector.
-The VCSM13 helper phage is recommended for single-stranded rescue procedures from the excised pBluescript phagemids (see Appendix: Recovery of Single-Stranded DNA from Cells Containing pBluescript Phagemids).
+Two different helper phages are provided with the Uni-ZAP XR vector kit: (1) the ExAssist interference-resistant helper phage with SOLR strain4 and (2) the VCSM13 helper phage.
+The ExAssist interference-resistant helper phage with SOLR strain is designed to allow efficient in vivo excision of the pBluescript phagemid from the Uni-ZAP XR vector while preventing the problems that can be associated with helper phage co-infection.
+The ExAssist helper phage genome in a nonsuppressing E. coli strain (e.g., SOLR cells).
+Only the excised phagemid can replicate in the host, removing the possibility of co-infection from the ExAssist helper phage.
+The ExAssist helper phage cannot be used for single-stranded rescue due to its inability to replicate in the SOLR strain.
+The other helper phage, VCSM13 helper phage, is recommended for single-stranded rescue procedures from the excised pBluescript phagemids (see Appendix: Recovery of Single-Stranded DNA from Cells Containing pBluescript Phagemids).